Mathnerd314/stroscot/docs/Reference/Syntax.rst

      build_folder
      http_server.serve(folder)

-A program is a block.
 The translation rules are based on the continuation monad:

 ::